VCurry20/pands-project/README.md

 print ("Hello World")
 ```

 Python is a fourth-generation programming lanugage created by Guido Van Rossum and released in 1991.
-This is a high-level multipurpose language that offers an accesspoint for novice programmers to enter the field.
+This is a high-level multipurpose language that offers an access-point for novice programmers to enter the field.
 [1] [2]

 Python is an example of object orientated programming, it is easier to read than other languages and can achieve many of its objectives in less lines of code.
 It is cross – platform and there is a large online community using the language which offers a large and easily accessable database of knowledge for new users.[3]
 [4]